mjbaske/ductaflow/README.md

 ```
 ductaflow/
-├── code/                                # place to include other reference code
+├── code/                                # Also a place to include other reference code (if desired)
 │   ├── ductacore.py                     # core functions of ductaflow
 ├── flow/                                # Source .py notebook files
 │   ├── 01_data_prep.py